Do you practice meditation, but are not making any progress? Do you feel that it is not as relaxing and as deep as you want it to be?

 As your mediation gets deeper, you might experience moments of inner silence.
 Welcome this experience.
 It is something that you have never experienced before, and therefore, you might find it strange and different from your ordinary awareness.

 When this experience occurs, calmly, try to enjoy it as much as you can.
 Don’t force it to stay.
-If you force it to stay, it would disappear.
+If you force it to stay, it would disappear, but if you stay calm, just welcoming and enjoying it, this state of inner peace would linger on for some time.